Étienne Dedroog: Tomas Martínez López

 On the early morning of 16 November, 76-year-old Tomas Martínez López had decided to go fishing near the Cabo de Gata-Níjar Natural Park in Andalusia.
 After mentioning his intentions at a bar where he had breakfast, he travelled to a location called Cala Raja, only to be later found dead on a gravel road with his car missing.
 Initially believed to be an accidental fall that had caused the death, it was later revealed that López had been killed by a violent blow to the head with a rock, which had fractured his skull.
 His missing car was found on 10 December in La Jonquera, with DNA traces from the steering wheel matching those of Étienne Dedroog.

 At the time of the murder, Dedroog was in Almería, working as a seasonal orange grower.
 Authorities later learned that between 17 and 25 November the suspected killer was spotted first in Valencia and then Huesca before returning to Belgium.
-While examining the deceased's home, they also found a bill issued in Dedroog's name from a hotel in Benidorm, disposed of in the wastebucket.
+While examining the deceased's home, they also found a bill issued in Dedroog's name from a hotel in Benidorm, disposed of in the waste bucket.